Choose a plan: Plan 2 basics

 Leaving your money in the plan

 When you leave employment without starting to receive a retirement benefit, you can leave your money in the plan where it will continue to earn interest.
 If you have at least five years of service credit, you are vested in the plan.
-Being vested means you’re eligible for the 2% defined benefit provisions of Plan 2 once you meet the age and service credit requirements.
+Being vested means you’re eligible for the 2% pension benefit provisions of Plan 2 once you meet the age and service credit requirements.

 Recovering service credit

 If you withdraw your contributions and later return to public service, there are certain options for recovering your withdrawn service credit by making a one-time purchase.
-See Plan 2 Recovery of Withdrawn or Optional Service Credit.